sbb-design-systems/lyne-components/.github/ISSUE_TEMPLATE/00-accessibility-issue.md

 > What WCAG 2.1 checkpoint does the issue violate?

-> Is the issue a general finding or specifically related to the usage of the Lyne Components
+> Is the issue a general finding or specifically related to the usage of Lyne Components
 > within your application?

 > If the latter, can you provide us with a link to your application where the behaviour can